spadman1234/NBA-Statistics-Explorer/DEVELOPMENT.md

 - Installed libCurl for network operations
 - Wrote working code to use libCurl to download JSON data from the web
 - Began looking for a new data source (NBA.com's API not working)

+## 12/1
+- Found a new NBA stats API to use: data.nba.net
+- Testing downloading updated team and player stats from this API